Railway Driver - How to become a Railway Driver

 Railway Driver is the most important person in executing the huge task of transporting nearly seventeen million passengers and more than two million ton of fright daily with the help of 2,25,000 wagons, 45,000 coaches and more than 8300 locomotive engines of various kinds.

-To transport seventeen million passengers and millions of tons of fright and that too with taking care of both the traveler’s convenience and safety is not a mean task.
+To transport seventeen million passengers and millions of tons of fright and that too with taking care of both the traveller’s convenience and safety is not a mean task.
 To carry out this huge task Railway Ministry has employees of various categories for all kinds of tasks like clerical staff, supervisors, inspectors, Drivers, Guards and policy makers etc.

 We can say that he is the person who shoulders the responsibility along with the Guard of taking the train from one destination to other safely.
-In that sense he is one of the most important employees in the setup.
+In that sense, he is one of the most important employees in the setup.
 One has to be really dedicated and hardworking to handle this work.
-The job of a Driver demands hard work and great presence of mind along with courage to handle adverse conditions.
+The job of a Driver demands hard work and great presence of mind along with the courage to handle adverse conditions.
 For this one should have discipline, patience, responsibility, punctuality, commitment, courage and above all self-confidence.
 The job requires lots of hard work, stamina, alertness of mind, adaptability to follow difficult time schedules too.
+To discharge his duties efficiently and effectively he requires special training and knowledge.

 Eligibility to be an Engine Driver

-1. Educational Qualification
+Educational Qualification

 To be eligible to become an Engine Driver in India one should be at least Matriculate plus ITI course in specified trades

-2. Age
+Age

 Minimum age of the aspiring candidate should be 18 years and maximum age limit is 30 years.